-Sex V There will be no specific or identified negative implications for people with this protected characteristic Sexual orientation √ There will be no specific or identified negative implications for people with this protected characteristic Design of the new homes and public realm will meet secure by design standards which will offer a greater level of security to all which may be relevant to LGBT+ residents.
+Sex ✓ There will be no specific or identified negative implications for people with this protected characteristic Sexual orientation v There will be no specific or identified negative implications for people with this protected characteristic Design of the new home and public realm will meet secure by design standards which will offer a greater level of security to all, which may be relevant to LGBT+ residents.
 Any other community issues identified for this location?
 If the project is based in a specific location please state where, or whether Borough wide.
-Please include any detail of relevance - for example, is it an area with high unemployment, or public transport limited? ✓ Population data for the ward shows higher than the Borough average of older people.
-The ward has lower percentages of unemployed people at 4.7% compared to Thurrock overall at 6.2% and no negative implications are identified Residents in the output area typically experience more deprivation than the rest of the borough based on Census 21 data.
+Please include any detail of relevance - for example, is it an area with high unemployment , or public transport limited? ✓ Population data for the ward shows higher than the Borough average of older people however residents of the block are typically younger with an average age of 40 years and so are less likely to have larger number of people with disability or poor health conditions.
+The ward has lower percentages of unemployed people at 6.5% compared to Thurrock overall at 8.5% and no negative implications are identified.
+Residents in the output area typically experience more deprivation than the rest of the borough based on Census 21 data.
 The creation of new homes and public spaces with opportunities for local employment and social value initiatives will be a positive factor.
 Provision of new well designed and affordable accommodation and public spaces promoting healthy lifestyles will enhance the circumstances of the new and existing residents.
-Council procured contracts will require social value initiatives and opportunities for employment and skill development for local residents.
-Workforce of Thurrock ✓ There will be no specific or different implications for people with this protected characteristic
+Council procured contracts will require social value initiatives and opportunities for employment and skills development for local residents.
+Workforce of Thurrock ~ There will be no specific or different implications for people with this protected characteristic